Car Accidents Result in Hundreds of Kentucky Deaths

 - Future medical expenses;

 - Services such as housekeeping;

 - Pain and suffering.

-Owensboro and Madisonville Car Accident Lawyers — No Recovery, No Fee
+Owensboro KY and Madisonville Car Accident Lawyers — No Recovery, No Fee

-With offices in Owensboro and Madisonville, Rhoads & Rhoads represents car accident victims throughout Western Kentucky.
-We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+With offices in Owensboro and Madisonville, Rhoads & Rhoads law firm represents car accident victims throughout Western Kentucky.
+We offer free initial consultations, and all cases are taken on a contingency fee basis, which means there is no payment required upfront.
 We get paid only if we win or settle your case, so there is NO RISK involved.

 Call our car accident attorneys at 888-709-9329 to discuss your injury case or contact us by e-mail to schedule an appointment with one of our Madisonville or Owensboro Kentucky personal injury attorneys.